California’s recall ballot is set, but GOP strategy isn’t

 With less than a month until ballots start showing up in voters’ mailboxes for the Sept.
 14 election, the GOP has no clear favorite and must decide whether to unite behind one candidate in the bid to replace Democratic Gov. Gavin Newsom.
 If the party does, it carries the risk of alienating supporters of the hopefuls who don’t get the nod and depressing turnout.

-Meanwhile, Newson has a giant fundraising edge — he’s collected more than $31 million since March from donors contributing $1,000 or more while the two main pro-recall committees combined for about $5 million since December.
+Meanwhile, Newson has a giant fundraising edge.
+He has collected more than $31 million since March from donors contributing $1,000 or more while the two main pro-recall committees combined for about $5 million since December.
 There also is the stark reality that Democrats hold nearly 2-to-1 registration edge over Republicans, who haven’t won a statewide election in 15 years and are banking on frustration with Newsom’s handling of the pandemic to attract voters outside the GOP.

 Dave Gilliard, a consultant for the main pro-recall group Rescue California, acknowledged it’s difficult to attract major donors when the party is on such a long losing streak.